 - 1) Replace in SHIPS and LGEM weekly 1° resolution SSTs with daily 0.25° resolution SSTs.
 These changes were designed to improve forecast performance and set the stage for including upper-ocean data to explicitly account for SST cooling.
-The software for pre-processing daily Reynolds SST data was developed and modifications to the model to add the option to use either weekly or daily SST (DSST) were completed.
+The software for pre-processing daily Reynolds SST data was developed and modifications to the model to add the option to use either weekly or daily SST were completed.
 A new module was added to SHIPS/LGEM to handle the selection of SST and ocean heat content (OHC) data and that module has been implemented in the 2016 version of SHIPS on WCOSS.
 All changes for this task were incorporated into the 2016 version of SHIPS and retrospective and parallel runs with daily SST and verification have been completed.
-The code to generate global and regional daily SST data, the modified SHIPS/LGEM, and verification results have been provided to NHC for evaluation.
-NHC requested additional test runs with daily SST, including testing the updated, 2017 version of SHIPS with daily SST for the 2017 season.
-Some of the new tests with the 2017 model and sample were motivated by the forecasts for Hurricane Maria, where the weekly SST analysis did not properly represent the cold wake left by Hurricane Jose.
-This test could help demonstrate that the daily SSTs can be very important for specific forecasts even if the impact on a basin-wide sample is small.
-Also, statistical tests were performed and demonstrated that DSST is very noisy compared to weekly SST (RSST).
-It was also found that using temporally averaged DSST has a potential for improving SHIPS and LGEM forecasts.
-Additional testing using temporal average will be performed using 2017 Atlantic Hurricane Season data. - 2) Add to SHIPS/LGEM a physical mechanism to account for storm-induced SST cooling.
+The code to generate global and regional daily SST data, the modified SHIPS/LGEM, and verification results have been provided to NHC for evaluation. - 2) Add to SHIPS/LGEM a physical mechanism to account for storm-induced SST cooling.
 Lin et al. (2013) and Price (2009) have demonstrated that the use of tropical cyclone- (TC) cooled SST instead of SST to calculate the storm maximum potential intensity (MPI) produces a more realistic upper intensity bound estimate and that the ocean temperature vertically-averaged from the surface to the depth of TC-induced mixing is a more robust metric of the SST cooling effect than the OHC.
 The algorithm for estimating the depth-averaged temperature (DAVT) assuming constant and variable mixing depth from the OHC data available in real-time has been developed and incorporated into the SHIPS and LGEM processing scripts.
 The option to use either SST or DAVT has been added to both SHIPS and LGEM.
-The final version of the algorithm to use DAVT with variable mixing depth and final regression coefficients will be derived using the 2018 version of SHIPS/LGEM to allow direct comparison of the experimental version with the operational version during 2018 Atlantic and East Pacific hurricane seasons.
-NHC requested the development of an updated climatology of the ocean heat content and ocean variables, including the depth of 26° and 20° isotherms, and ocean mixed layer depth.
-This new climatology was needed because much of the developmental database does not include those ocean parameters, and climatological values are used when real time values are missing.
-It was found that the use of the climatology of the ocean mixing layer depth to estimate DAVT assuming either constant or variable mixing depth for the storm induced mixing significantly improves the performance of SHIPS/LGEM with DAVT.
-A one-year no-cost extension (NCE) for this project was requested and approved by NOAA, to allow additional testing of the latest 2017 version of SHIPS/LGEM with DAVT.

-3) Add forecasts of TC structure (wind radii and MSLP) to SHIPS/LGEM.
+The final version of the algorithm to use DAVT with variable mixing depth and final regression coefficient will be derived using the 2017 version of SHIPS/LGEM to allow direct comparison of the experimental version with the operational version during 2017 Atlantic and East Pacific hurricane seasons. - 3) Add forecasts of TC structure (wind radii and MSLP) to SHIPS/LGEM.
 A statistical-dynamical method to predict tropical cyclone wind structure (Decay SHIPS Wind Radii, DSWR) in terms of wind radii has been developed and has been running in real-time since August 2016.
 The basis for TC size variations is developed from an infrared satellite-based record of TC size (Knaff et al. 2014), which is homogenously calculated from a 1996-2012 sample.
 The change in TC size is predicted using a statistical-dynamical approach where predictors are based on environmental diagnostics derived from global model forecasts and observed storm conditions.
 Once the TC size has been predicted, the forecast intensity and track are used along with a parametric wind model to estimate the resulting wind radii following Knaff et al. (2017).
 The DSWR code and verification results have been provided to NHC and JTWC.
-Verification for the 2016 season has been completed and provided to NHC.
-DSWR has been running in real-time at CIRA during 2017 season, and verification results for the 2017 season will be provided to NHC after final 2017 best track data become available.